Team248FTCRobotics/2023-2024/README.md

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

+## How to push new changes in Android Studio:
+Go to View -> Tool Windows -> Terminal
+Enter the following:
+git status        # Check the status of your working directory git add .         # Stage all changes (or specify files to stage) git commit        # Open text editor to write a commit message

+OR

+git commit -m "Your commit message here"  # Commit with a message from the command line git push master         # Push changes to the remote repository (optional)

 ## Requirements
 To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.